 Faramir threw himself from one battle to the next, desperate to hold the city of Osgiliath against the onslaught of orcs from Mordor.
 If he lost this city, Gondor lost its last stronghold along the river.
 Nothing would stand between Mordor and Minas Tirith.
 So he fought with everything he had and his men followed, rallying only to fall back, over and over.
 He was tired.
 They were all tired.
 They had been fighting too long.
 Faramir fought against the despair he could feel trying to wrap around his heart.

 Help will come… he repeated, like a silent prayer.
 We must hold and help will come…

 The sun rose higher in the sky, but it was weak, covered by a growing darkness boiling out of the east.
 The orcs relished in the dim light and pressed further, pushing back the Ithilien Rangers bit by bit.
 Faramir fought until he was overwhelmed and retreated toward a small alcove.
 He hoped to funnel the orcs, forcing them to face him one at a time, but when he passed through the stone archway, he saw that the alcove was already occupied.

 "Faramir!"
 Madril shouted in warning.

 Faramir knew.
 He couldn't win this battle.
 They were too few.
-They were finished.
+They had nothing left…

 And then he heard the horn sound.